Last Updated on July 27, 2021 by Mark Ferguson

-Flipping houses can be a very lucrative business, but in most cases you have to pay a lot of taxes.
-There are ways to pay less taxes flipping, but it takes some sacrifices from the investor and a lot of time.
-Most flips are taxed at the ordinary income tax rate, but in some cases you may be able to pay only the long-term capital gain tax rate.
-I flip many houses a year and to me it is not worth the time it would take to pay less taxes on flips, but for others it may be worthwhile.
+Flipping houses can be a very lucrative business, but in most cases, you have to pay a lot of taxes.
+There are ways to pay fewer taxes flipping, but it takes some sacrifices from the investor and a lot of time.
+Most flips are taxed at the ordinary income tax rate, but in some cases, you may be able to pay only the long-term capital gain tax rate.
+I flip many houses a year and to me, it is not worth the time it would take to pay fewer taxes on flips, but for others, it may be worthwhile.
 I am not an accountant and for specific legal or tax questions please consult an attorney.

 What are the tax rates on fix and flips?

 Flipping houses is considered a business by the IRS, not an investment.
 Rental properties are considered an investment and have much more favorable treatment from the IRS.
 Rental income itself is considered ordinary income, but you can depreciate rentals, which is a huge tax advantage.

 When you sell rental properties, the profit is often considered long-term capital gain and taxed at a much lower rate than ordinary income.
 If you make $30,000 on a rental property sale you may only pay 15 percent taxes instead of twice that if you are in one of the higher tax brackets.
 It is possible to flip a house and pay that lower tax rate, but there are many things you have to do to qualify your property.

 Can a flip be considered a rental property?